Push to bring coronavirus vaccines to the poor faces trouble

 Covax’s aim is to buy 2 billion doses by the end of 2021, though it isn’t yet clear whether the successful vaccine will require one dose or two for the world’s 7.8 billion people.
 Countries taking part in the project can either buy vaccines from Covax or get them for free, if needed.

 One early problem that has emerged: Some of the world’s wealthiest nations have negotiated their own deals directly with drug companies, meaning they don’t need to participate in the endeavor at all.
-China, France, Germany, Russia and the U.S. don’t intend to join.
+China, Russia and the U.S. have said they do not intend to join.
+Other countries, including France and Germany, will technically join Covax but won’t procure vaccines for their citizens via the initiative.

-And so many rich countries bought vaccines from manufacturers — before the shots have even been approved — that they have already snapped up the majority of the vaccine supply for 2021.
+Not only that, but firm agreements with Covax came in too late to prevent more than half of all potential doses being snapped up by countries representing 13% of the world’s population, according to an Oxfam study.

 “As a continent of 1.2 billion people, we still have concerns,” Africa Centers for Disease Control and Prevention director John Nkengasong said Thursday.